Looking for shop insurance at an affordable price?

 All shops are unique, with different needs, and so it is important to get the right policy.
 Depending upon your requirements a clever system can select up to three brokers from a whole panel of specialist shop insurance groups, who will work hard and use their own contacts to look for the best policy to meet your needs.
 You can then compare prices and benefits and select the one that suits you best.

-Companies on the panel* are:
+Companies on the panel include:

 Aren't quotes available online?